VR guide in 2019. Which helmet to choose for your tasks

 1. Mobile VR dies

-Cardboard box with Google Cardboard lenses,no one is interested in where the smartphone is inserted for the most primitive VR experience.
-Slightly more advanced Daydream and Gear VR systems with simple controllers also gradually go down in history, since they require an expensive smartphone and therefore lose in price to the Oculus Go standalone helmet for $ 199.
+Cardboard box with Google Cardboard lenses,where a smartphone is inserted for the most primitive VR experience is of no interest to anyone anymore.
+The slightly more advanced Daydream and Gear VR systems with simple controllers are also gradually becoming a thing of history, since they require an expensive smartphone and therefore are inferior in price to the Oculus Go standalone helmet for $199.

 2. Standalone VR grows